nshkrdotcom/perimeter/docs/PERIMETER_gem_0010.md

 Of course.
 This is a fantastic directive.
 José Valim's talk provides a deep, philosophical foundation for Elixir development.
 Rebuilding the plan for `Perimeter` with this wisdom will elevate it from a useful utility to a truly idiomatic and powerful library that teaches Elixir best practices by its very design.

-The core innovation of "Defensive Boundary / Offensive Interior" remains, but we will reframe it and the library's entire structure through the lens of Valim's key principles.
+The core innovation of "Defensive Perimeter / Offensive Interior" remains, but we will reframe it and the library's entire structure through the lens of Valim's key principles.

 Here is the complete, ground-up plan for the `Perimeter` library, redesigned with this new foundation.